No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Related Work

+Generative models have emerged as powerful tools for various segmentation tasks, with approaches broadly categorized into GAN-based~\cite{tritrong2021repurposing,zhang2021datasetgan,han2022leveraging} and diffusion-based segmentation methods~\cite{prabhudesai2024test,qi2024unigs,amit2021segdiff,wu2024medsegdiffv2}.
+In the GAN-based direction, several pioneering works have demonstrated the effectiveness of utilizing pre-trained GANs' rich semantic knowledge.
+DatasetGAN~\cite{zhang2021datasetgan} pioneered this approach by augmenting pre-trained GANs with a dedicated labeling branch, enabling automated dataset annotation.
+Subsequently, RepurposeGAN~\cite{tritrong2021repurposing} and PFTGAN~\cite{han2022leveraging} revealed that GANs optimized for image synthesis naturally encode features conducive to few-shot part segmentation.

-Diffusion models, initially popular in image generation~\cite{rombach2022high}, have recently been explored for various segmentation tasks.
-These approaches can be grouped into two categories.
-The first category leveraged pre-trained stable-diffusion models~\cite{rombach2022high}.
+Diffusion models, initially popular in image generation~\cite{rombach2022high}, have emerged as another promising direction for segmentation tasks, owing to their training stability.
+These approaches manifest in two primary categories.
+The first category leverages pre-trained stable-diffusion models~\cite{rombach2022high}.
 For instance, Diffusion-TTA~\cite{prabhudesai2024test} applied generative feedback for test-time adaptation in segmentation tasks.
 UniGS~\cite{qi2024unigs} unified image generation and segmentation within the color space.
-The second category directly employed the diffusion process without text-to-image knowledge, treating segmentation task as a conditional generation problem where the segmentation mask was gradually generated from noise conditioned on the input image~\cite{amit2021segdiff}.
-In medical image segmentation, MedSegDiff~\cite{wu2024medsegdiff} and its extension MedSegDiffv2~\cite{wu2024medsegdiffv2} utilized a feature frequency parser and a spectrum-space transformer, respectively, to guide the diffusion process more effectively.
-Our method, DiffUp, fits into the second category, uniquely framing the few-shot segmentation task as a generative problem via diffusion.
-Unlike previous diffusion-based segmentation approaches that conditioned on backbone-sensitive features, DiffUp used backbone-agnostic coarse priors.
+The second category directly employs the diffusion process without text-to-image knowledge, treating segmentation as a conditional generation problem~\cite{amit2021segdiff}.
+In medical image segmentation, MedSegDiffv2~\cite{wu2024medsegdiffv2} utilized spectrum-space transformation to guide the diffusion process effectively.
+Our proposed DiffUp fits into the second category of diffusion-based approaches, uniquely framing the few-shot segmentation task as a generative problem via diffusion.
+Unlike previous diffusion-based segmentation approaches that conditioned on backbone-sensitive features, DiffUp uses backbone-agnostic coarse priors.
 These coarse priors in diverse granularities were tightly linked to the noise intermediates in the diffusion process.